 The BBC celebrated its centenary in 2022.
 No other broadcaster in the world has had such a storied and extensive history.
 And today, it is a global, digital and diverse collection of platforms, services and programming.

 Together with the BBC Brand team, BBC Creative, BBC UX&D and Wolff Olins, we set out to deliver an experience upgrade like no other.
 The BBC hadn’t had a design update for over 20 years, and having grown organically over decades, it was made up of lots of individual systems for different brands.
-Research showed that audiences thought BBC services looked out of date and people wanted a modern BBC that is easier to navigate and reflects their tastes, so together they designed a BBC for every dimension: fit for every genre, lifestyle and medium.
+Research showed that audiences thought BBC services looked out of date and people wanted a modern BBC that is easier to navigate and reflects their tastes.
+So we had to design a BBC for every dimension: fit for every genre, lifestyle and medium.

 I got the opportunity to be part of the team that drove these radical changes.
 My focus was on the Motion Theory: bringing the brand to life with emotion and dynamism, bringing personality and warmth to a black and white palette and a lightness to the BBC blocks.